"Everything is the same when you look close enough."

 She is thinking of ending things.
 Whatever her name is.
 Lucy?
 Louisa?
 The details of her very existence change with the wind, which is hollowing thanks to an impending blizzard set to descend upon her and her boyfriend Jake - always Jake - as they set off on a quick road trip to visit his parents at their lonely, deserted farmhouse.
 The pair have only been dating for about seven weeks.
 Or is it six?
 Like the Young Woman (Jessie Buckley), we'll say seven.
 But seven weeks can be its own version of forever.
 At least forever enough to get the feeling that the real forever isn't a realistic possibility.

 In more ways than one, Iain Reid's 2016 novel "I'm Thinking of Ending Things" is a piece of literature that beckons the handling of cinematic mastermind Charlie Kaufman.
-An unusually intense look at the fractured relationship between the life of the mind and the world that shapes it, the board concept is heavily rooted in Kaufman's known style and approach.
+An unusually intense look at the fractured relationship between the life of the mind and the world that shapes it, the broad concept is heavily rooted in Kaufman's known style and approach.
 The writer/director's decision to adapt the piece is a surprise to no one, though the final result will likely split his admirers.

 In short, I'm Thinking of Ending Things is intentionally awkward and claustrophobic as it toys with your mental state, forcing you to question the validity of the story's events.
 A long, drawn-out car ride riddled with literary references showcases two people who equally rely on art sophistication to, in some distinct way, warrant the moment, thereby justifying their place within the confines of Jake's (Jesse Plemons) car.